Samircodehub/EDA-Using-Python-and-SQL/README.md

  As a data analyst I learn to clean and organize data, uncover patterns and insights, draw meaningful conclusions, and clearly communicate critical findings.
 I am developing proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib,seaborn), SQL and Tabluea as I build a portfolio of projects .

-## Part 1 - Intro to Data Analysis
+## Part 1 - Data Analysis using python

 ### Subjects Covered: